 Most skin lumps are benign, meaning they are not cancerous.
 Skin lumps are generally not dangerous, and usually do not interfere with your everyday life.
-Consult your doctor or dermatologist if you are worried about any abnormal areas on your skin.
+Talk to your doctor or dermatologist if you are worried about any abnormal growths on your skin.

 Skin lumps can be caused by a number of health conditions that range in severity.
 Common types and causes of skin lumps include:

 - pockets of infection, such as abscesses and boils

 - allergic reactions, including hives

 The most common cause of skin lumps is trauma or injury.
 This type of lump is sometimes called a goose egg.
 It occurs when you hit your head or another part of your body.
 Your skin will begin to swell, causing a lump that may also be bruised.

 Skin lumps caused by injury usually swell suddenly, within a day or two of the traumatic event.

 A cyst is another typical cause of skin lumps.
 A cyst is an enclosed area of skin tissue that forms underneath the outermost layer of skin.
 Cysts are usually filled with fluid.

 The contents of a cyst may remain under the skin or rupture out of the cyst.
 Cysts are most often soft and moveable, unlike hard warts or corns.
 Most cysts aren’t cancerous.
 Cysts are usually painless, unless they become infected.

 Swollen lymph nodes